s4ndhyac/Hashing-Algorithms/README.md

 The Entry class defines the structure of the object that is used for operations on the hashtable.
 It has two data members – an Integer key and an Integer value.

 ## Build instructions:
+- cd into the folder src/hashingAlgorithms
 - Compile the files using the command: `javac *.java`
 - To test the hashing algorithms use the following commands:

-  `java hashingAlgorithms.Main dataPoints intervalSize numTrials hashingAlgorithm`
+  `java Main dataPoints intervalSize numTrials hashingAlgorithm`

 For example:

-`java hashingAlgorithms.Main 100 1000 100 1 `
+`java Main 100 1000 100 1`

-`java hashingAlgorithms.Main 10 10 100 2`
+`java Main 10 10 100 2`

 where,